D Rights of Equity Share holders

 Major Terms of the debentures :

-1 Security: The debentures shall be secured by creation of a first charge on the land to be acquired for the Project, FSI and construction thereon within 90 business days of the transfer of title of the said land in the name of Company, in favour of debenture trustee for the benefit of the debenture holders by execution and registration of deed of mortgage.
+1 Security: (i) 4,000 debentures issued in the previous year are secured by creation of a first charge on the (a) Project Land (b) FSI thereof and the (c) Project put up/ being put up thereon, in favour of debenture trustee for the benefit of the debenture holders by execution and registration of Deed of Mortgage.

-3 Redemption and premium on redemption: On the completion of the project or 7 years from the date of allotment of debentures, whichever is earlier, the Company shall redeem the debentures along with premium to be calculated such that the debenture holders receive an IRR which is equal to the “project IRR” as specified in the terms of debentures.
-The Company, at any time after completion of 12 months from the date of issuance, shall have an option to partially or fully redeem the debentures.
+4 Redemption and premium on redemption: On the completion of the project or 7 years from the date of allotment of debentures, whichever is earlier, the Company shall redeem the debentures along with premium (if applicable) to be calculated in a manner that the debenture holders receive Premium which is equivalent to an IRR on the Debenture Subscription Amount which is equal to the “Project IRR” as specified in the terms of debentures.
+The Company, at any time after completion of 12 months from the date of allotment, shall have an option to partially or fully redeem the debentures.

 i Nature of Security: